-A total of 11 discussion sections will be graded.
-Eight grades will be considered, excluding the onetime students lead the discussion and the lowest two grades.
+A total of 11 discussion sections will be graded, each by their perspective discussion leaders.
+Eight grades will be counted, excluding the onetime students lead the discussion and the lowest two grades.

 High Quality Average Needs Improvement Informed: Shows evidence of having done the assigned work.
 5/3 1.25 1 Thoughtful: Shows evidence of having understood and considered issues raised.
 5/3 1.25 1 Considerate: Takes the perspective others into account.
 5/3 1.25 1